Todd Zeile

 Todd Edward Zeile (/ziːl/; born September 9, 1965) is an American former professional baseball third baseman, catcher, and first baseman in Major League Baseball (MLB).
-He played sixteen seasons, from 1989 to 2004, for the St. Louis Cardinals, Chicago Cubs, Philadelphia Phillies, Baltimore Orioles, Los Angeles Dodgers, Florida Marlins, Texas Rangers, New York Mets, Colorado Rockies, New York Yankees, and Montreal Expos.
+He played 16 seasons, from 1989 to 2004, for 11 teams: St. Louis Cardinals, Chicago Cubs, Philadelphia Phillies, Baltimore Orioles, Los Angeles Dodgers, Florida Marlins, Texas Rangers, New York Mets, Colorado Rockies, New York Yankees, and Montreal Expos.
 Zeile graduated from UCLA, where he played collegiate baseball primarily as a catcher.
-Only five players in MLB history have played for more teams.
-Todd currently serves as a pre game and post game reporter for the New York Mets on SportsNet New York.
+Only six players in MLB history have played for more teams.
+He currently serves as a main pregame and postgame analyst for the Mets on SNY.

 Playing career

 Early career

 Zeile broke into the majors in 1989 as a catcher and the Cardinals' most anticipated prospect of the year.
 Cardinals manager Joe Torre wanted to make room for catcher Tom Pagnozzi and believed Zeile would be a more productive hitter and would have a longer career if he moved from behind the plate, so Zeile moved, with some reluctance, initially to first base and then to third base in 1990.